Guidance on expanded access clinical trials: Overview

 All clinical trials are designed to answer specific research questions and to study the effects of a drug.

-Late-phase clinical trials aim to show a statistically conclusive effect on a specific outcome of interest, by setting specific criteria for who can and cannot participate.
+Late-phase clinical trials aim to show a statistically conclusive effect on a specific outcome of interest by setting specific criteria for who can and cannot participate.

-As with other clinical trials, the sale or importation of a drug for an expanded access clinical trial is authorized under Part C, Division 5 of the regulations.
+As with other clinical trials, the sale or importation of a drug for an expanded access clinical trial is authorized under Part C, Division 5 of the Regulations.
 Sponsors of expanded access clinical trials must protect participants in accordance with ethical, medical and quality standards of the clinical trials framework.

 There must be a strong rationale for initiating an expanded access clinical trial that provides access to a drug before it has been authorized for sale by Health Canada.
-For example, an expanded access clinical trial could enable access to a new drug for a specified population while a regulatory submission is under review by Health Canada.
-As part of their rationale, sponsors may refer, for example, to the severity of the condition, lack of available therapeutic alternatives, or possible increased benefits or decreased risks compared to existing authorized products.
+For example, an expanded access clinical trial could enable access to a drug for a specified population or new indication while a regulatory submission is under review by Health Canada.
+As part of their rationale, sponsors may refer, for example, to the severity of the condition, lack of available alternatives, or possible increased benefits or decreased risks compared to existing authorized products.

 Expanded access clinical trials also require an investigator's brochure specific to the investigational product proposed for this type of trial.